 Just as most people have an annual physical check-up with their doctor, it’s also a good idea to have an annual financial check-up with your financial advisor or another accounting or tax professional.
-And there’s no better time to conduct your financial wellness check-up than at the beginning of a New Year.
+And, there’s no better time to conduct your financial wellness check-up than at the beginning of a New Year.
 It is the time for resolutions and fresh starts, when people are generally more motivated to set goals and initiate plans in order to make their year ahead more productive and successful.

-A good way to begin your annual financial check-up is to conduct a thorough review of the year just passed to measure how well you did in meeting your prior goals.
+A good way to begin your annual financial check-up is to conduct a thorough review of the past year to measure how well you did in meeting your prior goals.
 Did you meet your spending and savings objectives?
 Were you able to retire any debt, especially high-interest credit card debt?
-Did you increase your contributions to your 401(k) or did you launch an IRA?
+Did you increase your contributions to your 401(k), or did you launch an IRA?
 Were you able to add to your fund for a home down payment?
 Did you successfully buy the car of your dreams or did you take an exotic vacation?
 Whatever your goals might have been from the previous year, it is important to know how you did, to see where you succeeded, and to see where there still might be room for improvement.

-Here’s to your good financial health and wellness in 2018!
+Here’s to your good financial health and wellness in 2020!

-United Capital Financial Advisers, LLC (“United Capital”) is an affiliate of Goldman Sachs & Co.
-LLC and subsidiary of The Goldman Sachs Group, Inc., a worldwide, full-service investment banking, broker-dealer, asset management, and financial services organization.
-United Capital does not provide legal, tax, or accounting advice.
-Clients should obtain their own independent legal, tax, or accounting advice based on their particular circumstances.
+United Capital Financial Advisers, LLC (“United Capital”), is an affiliate of Goldman Sachs & Co.
+LLC and subsidiaries of the Goldman Sachs Group, Inc., a worldwide, full-service investment banking, broker-dealer, asset management and financial services organization.
+Investing involves risk and clients should carefully consider their own investment objectives and never rely on any single chart, graph or marketing piece to make decisions.
+The information contained herein is intended for information only, is not a recommendation to buy or sell any securities, and should not be considered investment advice.
+United Capital does not provide legal, tax or accounting advice.
+Clients should obtain their own independent legal, tax or accounting advice based on their particular circumstances.